 Two major aspects of hiring that have been of particular concern during the pandemic are interviewing and onboarding.
 These procedures have had to rapidly evolve and shift to virtual platforms during the current climate, making it important for both employers and job candidates to have an understanding of what the new processes may entail.

 Xtalks had an in-depth discussion with several companies to gain their insights on remote interviewing and virtual onboarding.

 The interviewing process is integral for both employers and candidates in the recruitment and hiring process, as it gives both parties the opportunity to tell their stories.
-It allows employers to gauge whether a potential employee is a good fit for the organization, and vice versa.
+It allows employers to gauge whether a potential employee is a good fit for the organization and vice versa.

 As face-to-face interviews are no longer feasible in the current COVID-19 situation, hiring executives are having to shift interviewing procedures online, using video communication platforms such as Zoom to conduct interviews.

-This can present with a number of challenges.
+This can present a number of challenges.